padeir0/anu/readme.md

  - You change the value of a reference
  - You change the value of an object that contains references
- - A reference value is no longer used in or returned from a scope that has it's ownership
+ - A reference value is not returned and no longer used in a scope that has it's ownership
  - A reference value is discarded

 Examples: